Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Deep Likelihood Network

 Since a gradient-descent-derived module is utilized, two more hyper-parameters will be introduced: the total number of gradient descent steps $K$ and the learning rate $\gamma$ for~(\ref{eq:3.4}).
-We fix $K = 5$ and $\gamma = 10^{-3}$ unless otherwise clarified in the paper.
+We fixed $K = 5$ and $\gamma = 10^{-3}$ unless otherwise clarified in the paper.
 Obviously, the depth of $h$ hence has a major impact on the computational cost of our DL-Net.
-We found a light $h$ with one single convolution layer (along with a nonlinear activation layer picked up from its previous layer) works well enough in practice, so the extra running time can be negligible in comparison to $g$ which is much deeper.
-That is, $z_i$ is chosen as the last hidden representation (before ReLU) from the reference network and thus the increase of computational cost is small.
-Such setting is adopted across all the experiments in this work.
+We found that a light $h$ with one single convolution layer only (along with a nonlinear activation layer picked up from its previous layer) worked well enough in practice, so the extra running time could be negligible in comparison to $g$ which is much deeper.
+That is, $z_i$ was chosen as the last hidden representation (before ReLU) from the reference network and thus the increase of computational cost is small.
+The settings were adopted across all the experiments in this work.